aspose-words/Aspose.Words-Documentation/cpp/developer-guide/mail-merge-and-reporting/advanced-mail-merge-features/clean-up-before-or-during-a-mail-merge-operation/_index.md

 ## Set Up a Removing Option

-Aspose.Words enables you to remove unmerged fields, regions, and paragraphs from a template during a mail merge operation using removing options.
+Aspose.Words allows you to remove unmerged fields, regions, and paragraphs from a template during a mail merge operation using removing options.

 Use the **CleanupOptions** property along with the [MailMergeCleanupOptions](https://apireference.aspose.com/words/cpp/namespace/aspose.words.mail_merging#mailmergecleanupoptions) enumeration to set the removing option.
 Specify which items you want to remove by choosing the following options (you can combine more than one):